hashicorp/terraform-provider-azurerm/website/docs/r/storage_data_lake_gen2_filesystem.html.markdown

 Manages a Data Lake Gen2 File System within an Azure Storage Account.

-~> **NOTE:** This Resource requires using Azure Active Directory to connect to Azure Storage, which in turn requires the `Storage` specific roles - which are not granted by default.
+~> **NOTE:** This Resource requires using Azure Active Directory to connect to Azure Storage, which in turn requires the `Storage` specific roles (such as `Storage Blob Data Contributor` role) - which are not granted by default.

 ## Example Usage